schevalier/chronology/metis/README.md

   * `SPARK_HOME` is the location where Spark is installed.
 This is used to find PySpark which is currently not available on PyPI.
   * `SPARK_MASTER` is the hostname of the master node of your Spark cluster.
-  * `SPARK_PARALLELISM` (optional, default: 10) is the number of Spark workers reads are parallelized to when reading events from a Kronos stream.
+  * `SPARK_PARALLELISM` (optional, default: 8) is the number of Spark workers reads are parallelized to when reading events from a Kronos stream, and the parallelism factor passed down to the `Sparkcontext`.